Do Language Models Update their Forecasts with New Information?: EvolveCast Dataset Construction

 \subsection{Reference Forecasts and Confidence Extraction}

 In our setting, ground-truth confidence values are not directly observable.
 We therefore follow prior work that uses human forecast distributions as a proxy for uncertainty~\citep{plank-2022-problem, baan2024interpreting, yuan2025forecast}.
-The intuition is that aggregated human forecasts, even when forecasters disagree, provide informative signals of uncertainty: disagreement itself reflects the inherent ambiguity and difficulty of the task, similar to how disagreement among annotators is leveraged in natural language tasks with multiple plausible interpretations.
+The intuition is that aggregated human forecasts, even when forecasters disagree, provide informative signals of uncertainty that reflect the latent probability of the event at that specific moment in time, which the final binary outcome cannot capture.
+Disagreement itself reflects the inherent ambiguity and difficulty of the task, similar to how disagreement among annotators is leveraged in tasks with multiple plausible interpretations.
 This approach has several advantages.
 First, it captures the fact that some forecasting questions are inherently uncertain, so variance across forecasters represents a genuine property of the task rather than annotation noise.
 Second, aggregation over many individuals smooths out idiosyncratic biases while preserving collective uncertainty, yielding a stable yet informative signal.
-Third, these distributions are updated dynamically as new evidence appears, making them particularly well suited for evaluating belief revision.
+Third, these distributions are updated dynamically as new evidence appears, making them suited for evaluating belief revision.

-For Boolean questions, where the community assigns probability $P$ to the correct outcome, we compute a normalized confidence score as $ h = \sigma\!\left(\frac{\ln P - \ln 0.5}{\ln 2}\right). $ This transformation ensures that confidence is scaled relative to a chance-level (50\%) baseline.
+For Boolean questions, where the community assigns probability $P$ to the correct outcome, we compute a normalized confidence score as $ h = \sigma\!\left(\frac{\ln P - \ln 0.5}{\ln 2}\right). $ This ensures that confidence is scaled relative to a chance-level (50\%) baseline.
 While aggregated forecasts are sometimes incorrect, they nonetheless represent the best available reasoning given the information at the time, and thus serve as a practical and informative reference point for evaluating model confidence.